phone_enabled

 You can significantly lower your energy costs by investing in solar panels.
 Enter some basic information below and we’ll provide an instant, free estimate of solar cost and savings for your home.

-Top 10 states for solar power production the United States.
+Top 10 states for solar power production the United States

-State Solar power production January 2025 Percentage of national solar power production
+State Solar power production October 2025 Percentage of national solar power production

-North Carolina 833 4.0
+North Carolina 1,074 3.4

-New York 518 2.5
+New York 797 2.5

 How has solar energy production changed since last year?